telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 ## Modify an Existing Skin

 RadHtmlChart renders entirely on the client-side as SVG/Canvas.
-The control gets the skin-specific colors from a JS file (i.e., RadHtmlChartSkins.js), so that you cannot use pure CSS to style its elements.
+The control gets the skin-specific colors from a JS file (RadHtmlChartSkins.js), so that you cannot use pure CSS to style its elements.

 To modify an existing chart skin you can follow the steps below:

+1. Go to your [telerik.com account](https://www.telerik.com/account/product-download?product=RCAJAX) and download the source code of the UI for ASP.NET AJAX controls.
+The file is called `Telerik_UI_for_ASP.NET_AJAX_<version>_Source.zip`

+1. Go to the `Telerik.Web.UI\HtmlChart` folder of the Telerik UI for ASP.NET AJAX Source Code.

 1. Copy the `RadHtmlChartSkins.js` file to your project and open it.

-The file is located in the `Telerik.Web.UI\HtmlChart` folder of the Telerik UI for ASP.NET AJAX Source Code.
-You can also find a strip down version of this file in the JavaScript tab of **Example 2**.
+	>tip You can also find a stripped down version of this file in the **JavaScript section** of **Example 2**.

 1. Find the skin you want to modify and customize the colors of the corresponding [elements](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart). **Example 1** shows how to set a silver background for the chart area and colorize the first two series with green and blue.